 Most sportsbooks score contests with an escalating point scale, making later rounds worth more than games in the early rounds.

 Let’s use DraftKings as an example.
-Its MM bracket contests are scored as follows:
+Its March Madness bracket contests are scored as follows:

 - Correct picks in first round are worth 10 points